-That appeared to signal the close of the evening and the band departed the stage but the audience were not going to give up easily and after lengthy applause, cheering and calls for just one more, Russell returned alone to sing
+That appeared to signal the close of the evening and the band left the stage but the audience was not going to give up easily and after lengthy applause, much cheering and calls for ‘Just one more …’ Russell returned alone to sing

 So much for classical songs not suiting the Cavern!
 It was a superb performance.
 That really was the end and the stage crew promptly began the clear-up process but it had been the most fantastic finish.

 Many, many thanks to Russell and his Team, The Cavern Club and their brilliant staff, Smooth Radio North West and to the members of the band :